Hiimus/arca_bookstore/README.md

 - As a non-registered user I want to view more details of a product so that I can get more information about the product.
 - As a non-registered user I want to be able to do a search so that I can find the product I am looking for.
 - As a non-registered user I want to add products to a shopping bag/cart so that I can select multiple products and view them in the bag.
-- As a non-registered user I want to view to see the total prize of the products in the bag so that I can have control of my spendings.
+- As a non-registered user I want to view the total price of the products in the bag so that I can have control of my spendings.
 - As a non-registered user I want to select categories so that I can find multiple products within a category.
 ### Registered Users
 - As a registered user I want to view my order history so that I can see my previous orders.